usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 ssh -o SendEnv=SYSB_SUBDOMAIN -R 0:localhost:8080 demo@sysb.ai
 ```

-If need to get custom header also then have a look at [How to add Host header?]({% post_url 2020-02-05-how-to-add-custom-header %})
+If you need to get custom header also then have a look at [How to add Host header?]({% post_url 2020-02-05-how-to-add-custom-header %})

 <!-- # Using SetEnv
 We may use below config in our `~/.ssh/config` and put value of SYSB_SUBDOMAIN and SYSB_HOST_HEADER accordingly